 Let $\theta$ be an estimand and $x_{1:n}$ a sample.
 The key observation underlying predictive inference is that the uncertainty described by a posterior distribution $\mathbb{P}(\theta|x_{1:n})$ can be equivalently described through the predictive distribution of the yet-to-be-seen observations $\mathbb{P}(X_{n+1:\infty}|x_{1:n})$, or equivalently a sequence of one-step-ahead distributions $(\mathbb{P}(X_{n+m}|x_{1:n+m-1}))_{m \geq 1}$.
-The scheme to move from prediction to inference is called \textit{predictive resampling}, which is a generalization of the Bayesian boostrap \citep{rubin1981bayesian}, where one samples many synthetic data from $\mathbb{P}(X_{n+1:n+M}|x_{1:n})$ for some large $M$, and then for each synthetic sample computes an estimate $\hat{\theta}=f(x_{1:n+M})$, where $f$ is an appropriately chosen estimator which crucially uses both the original data and the synthetic one.
-The resulting empirical distribution of $\hat{\theta}$ is an approximation to the \textit{martingale posterior} \citep{fong2021martingale}.
-Crucially, under suitable conditions, this posterior is full equivalent to the one obtained with the usual application of Bayes rule starting from a model and a prior.
+The scheme to move from prediction to inference is called \textit{Predictive Resampling}, which is a generalization of the Bayesian boostrap \citep{rubin1981bayesian}, where one samples many synthetic data from $\mathbb{P}(X_{n+1:n+M}|x_{1:n})$ for some large $M$, and then for each synthetic sample computes an estimate $\hat{\theta}=f(x_{1:n+M})$, where $f$ is an appropriately chosen estimator which crucially uses both the original data and the synthetic one.
+The resulting empirical distribution of $\hat{\theta}$ is an approximation to the so-called \textit{Martingale Posterior} \citep{fong2021martingale}; see Subsection~\ref{sec:pred_resampl}.
+Crucially, under suitable conditions, this posterior is fully equivalent to the one obtained with the usual application of Bayes rule starting with a likelihood and a prior.